button img

 Training Material

-Training Course material is supplied at the start of training and divided into sections followed by practice worksheets and quizzes.
+Training course materials are provided at the start of training and are divided into sections, followed by practice worksheets and quizzes.
 Training books also include some referencing codes & specifications for examination procedures and acceptance.

 Referencing Code and Standards: